MobleyLab/chemper/README.md

 the same equilibrium bond angle and force constant, then chemper should generate SMIRKS patterns that maintain that clustering.

+**Warning**
+This repository is still under active development.
+While an initial [version](#versions) is available changes are still expected in the API and the underlying code.

 ## Prerequisites

 We currently test with Python 3.5, though we expect anything 3.5+ should work.